-Free Webinar Software for Smaller Groups
+Free Webinar Software and Meeting Software for Smaller Groups

 Facebook Live with Private Group

 One of the things that we are beginning to do more and more is to conduct private Facebook group live sessions.
 Obviously, if you are conducting marketing webinars, then the regular Facebook Live service is phenomenal.
 For those of you who have followed my blog or podcast for a while, last year, I interviewed Tom Antion.
 Tom is the king of Facebook Live.
 He will often deliver webinars sitting on his couch in his huge mansion via Facebook.
-The folks at Ziglar Seminars (Zig Ziglar’s company before he past away) do Facebook live mini webinars almost daily.
+The folks at Ziglar Seminars (Zig Ziglar’s company before he passed away) do Facebook live mini webinars almost daily.

 If you work for a company, though, and you are looking for a way to communicate face-to-face, then just set up an invite-only private Facebook group.